hertenlab/ProDOL/README.md

 1. construct imageset
    An imageset represents a collection of multichannelimages with identical conditions.
 These conditions are stored in `imgset.descriptors` and should contain at least enough descriptors to uniquely distinguish it from other imagesets you are working on in parrallel.
 2. add images
    create a multichannelimage object for every replicate in every imageset.
-Add a channel name (usually: 'blue', 'green', 'red', 'mask', 'bleached', 'gray') and the path to the respective tif-file.
+Add a channel name (usually: 'eGFP', 'Halo', 'SNAP', 'mask', 'bleached', 'gray') and the path to the respective tif-file.
 3. add pointsets by importing
    for every multichannelimage you can add any number of pointsets.
 Data formats and structures are different for sources of pointsets, so this has to be customized.
 Generally it is advisable to move through the DOLAN data structure (i.e. imagesets and multichannelimages) and to search for matches with the point sources.

 ## Visual Inspection for prescreening

-dataSetInspector lets you browse through the dataset by displaying the 'blue' channel image and the segmentation.
+dataSetInspector lets you browse through the dataset by displaying the 'eGFP' channel image and the segmentation.
 After visual inspection cells can be marked to be included or excluded for calculation of mean values in the set (e.g. DOL or density).
 The tool is called for a imageset with

 ```
 dataSetInspector(imgset)